Home Music Recording Studio - HOME

 To keep production cost down and still provide a magic box that includes features like Digital Signal Processing, Amp Modelling, Impulse Responses and almost endless tonal control ... everything has had to be miniaturised to a minimal electronic footprint and size / quality specification.

 Amps like the Acoustic 450 however will function for decades, possibly centuries, as long as the electrolytic caps are replaced every 25 years or so.
 This incredibly rugged and robust nature is the real benefit to owning well made transistor and/or valve amps.
-That's not to say that all old amps were well made and deserve maintaining.

 Try to find an Acoustic 450